comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 <p style="text-align:center; font-weight:bold;"> Devices required for this entire exercise</p>

-In a [previous studio](studio:repositories), you learnt that will use source code repositories as the main method for submitting your work in this course.
+In a [previous studio](studio:repositories), you learnt that you will use source code repositories as the main method for submitting your work in this course.

 The individual student contribution to the team component is determined by the logs in the source code repository, so it is important that students submit their own work on the repository, rather than sending to team members.